microsoft/sqlworkshops/sql2019lab/01_IntelligentPerformance.md

 You can learn more about all of these enhancements at https://docs.microsoft.com/en-us/sql/sql-server/what-s-new-in-sql-server-ver15?view=sqlallproducts-allversions.

-You'll cover the following topics in this Module:
+You will cover the following topics in this Module:

 <dl>